 You should be familiar with the requirements for completing medical certificates of the cause of death (MCCD) and only sign statements you believe to be true.
-The MCCD must be completed by an attending medical practitioner who has seen the deceased either in the 14 days before the date of death, or after death.
+The MCCD must be completed by an attending medical practitioner who has seen the deceased either in the 14 days before the date of death (28 days in Northern Ireland), or after death.
 If you can't complete the MCCD, you should refer the matter to the coroner and tell the deceased's family.

 Referring a death to the coroner